corda/corda/docs/source/serialization.rst

     #.
 Peer-to-peer networking.
     #.
 Persisted messages, like signed transactions and states.

-.. note:: At present, the Kryo-based format is still used by the RPC framework on both the client and server side.
-However, it is planned that the RPC framework will move to the AMQP framework soon.

 For the checkpointing of flows Corda uses a private scheme that is subject to change.
 It is currently based on the Kryo framework, but this may not be true in future.